hiremav/spectre/README.md

 ### 6. Generating Dynamic Prompts

 Spectre provides a system for generating dynamic prompts based on templates.
-You can define reusable prompt templates and generate them with different inputs in your Rails app.
+You can define reusable prompt templates and generate them with different paramaters in your Rails app, _(like view partials)_.

 **Example Directory Structure for Prompts**